ercang/perf-analytics/README.md

 - **/site** (POST) Adds new website and generates a UUID

 ## PerfAnalytics.Dashboard
 This is the react js application to display recorded analytics data.
+The project is consist of 5 components.
+- **App.js** Container application.
+- **SiteListContainer.js** Contains site list and the add new site form.
+- **SiteAddForm.js** Contains the form for adding a new site.
+- **SiteReport.js** Contains report for the selected site.
+- **ReportLineChart.js** This component is used for drawing reports that are collected from clients.

 ## PerfAnalytics.JS
 This is the client source for collecting performance metrics from the browser.